 AIMS: To provide an overview of the place of taxation in a market economy.
 Issues such as the incentive to work and save, equity and economic efficiency are covered, in the context of personal, corporate and capital taxes.
 Policy implications of taxation are reviewed.
-In addition, the computation of personal income, corporate, capital gains and value added tax is covered.
+In addition, the computation of personal income tax, corporate tax, capital gains tax, inheritance tax and value added tax is covered.

 The place of taxation in the economy; the balance between equity and efficiency; income tax and incentives to work and save; the role of capital taxation; the bases of taxation and investment incentives; reform of the tax system; and tax as a policy tool.
 It will also include the calculation of personal, corporate, capital gains, inheritance and value added tax liabilities with some tax planning.

 D- to D+ (40-49%): No major omissions or inaccuracies in the deployment of information/skills.
 Some grasp of theoretical/conceptual/practical elements.
 Integration of theory/practice/information present intermittently in pursuit of the assessed work's objectives.

 B- to B+ (60-69%): Very good performance Most of the relevant information accurately deployed.
 Good grasp of theoretical/conceptual/practical elements.
 Good integration of theory/practice/information in pursuit of the assessed work's objectives.
 Evidence of the use of creative and reflective skills.